 Community banks are going away: They’re consolidating, being purchased by big banks and closing.
 As the community banking market erodes, small businesses are being squeezed.
 Businesses that can’t meet conventional lending requirements from big institutions are having to turn to fintech lenders, which often charge higher interest rates on shorter terms compared to what a community bank could offer.

 “Small businesses suffer to a degree financing with a fintech player,” Andrews said.
-“If they do fit the [lender’s] criterium, they would likely pay a premium finance rate versus the rate a community bank would have charged.”
+“If they do fit the [lender’s] criteria, they would likely pay a premium finance rate versus the rate a community bank would have charged.”

 Fintech lenders – online lenders that boast next-day approvals and automated underwriting processes – provide the same services as banks but don’t have to endure the same crushing regulations that community banks need to.